sonofthort/Ascension-Game-Master-Glossary/README.md

 - __Portal__ (_card_)
   - A special card type which can appear in the center row.
 Acquiring a Portal causes cards to be drawn from the center deck until a Hero or Construct of greater value to the Portal is drawn (within 2 Runes).
 This card is then acquired by the player.
 - __Portal Deck__ (_card pile_)
   - Another name for the Center Deck.
-The term Portal Deck appears in one section of the _Storm of Souls_ rulebook, but this rulebook uses the term Center Deck elsewhere.
-The term Portal Deck is not seen anywhere else throughout the game/expansions.
+The term Portal Deck appears in one section of the _Storm of Souls_ rulebook, while this rulebook uses the term Center Deck elsewhere.
+The term Portal Deck is not seen elsewhere throughout the game/expansions.
 The term Portal also has another meaning (a card type).
-Its possible that the usage of Portal Deck in the _Storm of Souls_ rulebook is a typo.
 - __Power__ (_resource_)
   - (_Depicted by a red circular icon containing a sword_) Power is one of the two main resources in the world of Ascension.
 Power is used to defeat Monsters and earn rewards.
 - __Promo Pack 1__ (_expansion_)